brumar/SRS-Simulations/article.md

 - optimized IM at 230% for success rate for 70% difficulty -8pt retention, -25% workload.
 - optimized IM at 370% for success rate for 90% difficulty -7pt retention, -40% workload.
 - optimized IM at 580% for success rate for 95% difficulty -6pt retention, -48% workload.
-The shape of the workload happens to be fixed.
+The shape of the workload happens to be "fixed" ([70%](images/workload_70_after_partial_reset.png), [95%](images/workload_95_after_partial_reset.png))

 An user is still able to trade workload against retention (but at an higher and higher cost once he passed through the optimized IM).
 I don't think the niceness of the curves are a strong argument in favor of this memory model and strategy.
 This would be much better to have empirical data on this subject.

 ## Footnotes